UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - 5G: Not included

-At GBP 39.99 with the 3GB daily high-speed limit, Roami’s unlimited plan isn’t the cheapest, but the combination of higher post-cap speeds, full hotspot support, 5G access, and multi-network switching makes it the most genuinely usable best unlimited data eSIM UK option on the market.
+At GBP 39.99 with 3GB daily high-speed data, Roami’s unlimited plan offers the most genuinely usable best unlimited data eSIM UK package on the market.
+If you’re unsure whether unlimited suits your needs, test Roami first with the free eSIM trial.

 The FUP typically works in one of two ways:

-Daily FUP: You get a fixed amount of high-speed data per day (e.g., 1GB, 2GB, 3GB).
-Once you exceed it, your speed drops for the rest of that day.
-The clock resets at midnight (UTC or UK time, depending on the provider).
+Daily FUP: You get a fixed amount of high-speed data per day (500MB to 5GB).
+Once you exceed it, your speed drops for the remainder of that day.
+The clock resets at midnight (UTC or UK time, depending on provider).

 Total FUP: You get a fixed amount of high-speed data for the entire plan period (e.g., 30GB over 30 days).
-Once you exceed it, you’re throttled for the remaining days.
-This is less common in travel eSIMs but used by some providers.
+Once exceeded, you’re throttled for the remaining days.
+This is less common in UK travel eSIMs.

 | FUP Type | Example | GB over 30 days | Usability After Cap |